 You can also use Firefox's built-in tracking protection instead of using uBlock.

 The Tor browser is the best browser you can use to browse the internet anonymously.
 It connects through the Tor network, which is more private than a normal connection because nobody can see your IP address.
 Keep in mind that this doesn't stop ISPs from seeing that you're using Tor, but they won't know what you're doing on it.

-Basically the same thing as Ungoogled Chromium, except it's much easier to setup.
-It does use Google SafeBrowsing, but you can easily disable that (which I wouldn't recommend because then it would bring a huge security risk, especially if you use Windows). - shadomatrix
+Basically, it's the same thing as Ungoogled Chromium, except it's much easier to set up.
+It does use Google Safe Browsing, but you can easily disable that.
+I wouldn't recommend doing so because it would pose a huge security risk, especially if you use Windows.